Danny Musovski

-Daniel Musovski (born November 30, 1995) is an American professional soccer player who plays as a winger for Major League Soccer club Seattle Sounders FC.
+Daniel Musovski (Дени Мусовски; born November 30, 1995) is a professional footballer who plays as a winger for Major League Soccer club Seattle Sounders FC.
+Born in the United States, he represents the North Macedonia national team.

-Career
+Early life and college

-College
+Born in the Henderson, Nevada, with roots from the Prilep villages, Musovski is of Macedonian descent.

 Prior to starting college, Musovski was named the Nevada Gatorade Player of the Year as a high school junior, and set the state high school record for single-season goals as a senior at 58.
-At UNLV, he played four years of college soccer, from 2014 to 2017, during which he scored 47 goals in 88 appearances.
+At UNLV, he played four years of college soccer, from 2014 to 2017, during which he scored 47 goals in 78 appearances.
 He was a two-time All-America selection, and as a senior earned WAC Offensive Player of the Year honors.

 Musovski made seven appearances for PDL side Burlingame Dragons FC in 2016 and scored six goals.